 Are the colors vibrant or subdued?

 What size is the work?
-So grand that it towers over you, so that even the size of it alone is awe-inspiring?
-Or so minute that you must walk up to it and have an intimate experience being in such close proximity to it?
+So grand that it towers over you, so that even its size alone is awe-inspiring?
+Or so minute that you must walk up to it to see it, and have an intimate experience observing it at close proximity?

 What is the subject matter?